decenomy/UCR/doc/README.md

 ### OSX

-Drag ClearCoin-Qt to your applications folder, and then run ClearCoin-Qt.
+Drag UltraClear-Qt to your applications folder, and then run UltraClear-Qt.

 ### Need Help?